Pest control hub

 What does it look like?

 Sharp rush is a perennial spiny rush forming dense stiff clumps up to 1m tall.
 Stems are cylindrical and sharp tipped, and rhizomes woody.
-Clumped green/brown flower heads occur near the end of each stem in summer.
-Red/brown/orange fruit capsules are present in autumn, with approximately 200 seeds per head.
+Clumped green and brown flower heads occur near the end of each stem in summer.
+Red, brown and orange fruit capsules are present in autumn, with approximately 200 seeds per head.

 Preferred habitats include the upper reaches of salt marshes, mud flats and ephemeral dune wetlands, plus neighbouring damp scrub, lake margins, damp pasture and roadsides.
 It favours damp sandy soils without standing water, but tolerates both seasonally dry soils and standing water.

 Present in coastal areas of Northland, Auckland, Waikato and Manawatu.
-The worst infestations in Northland are around the Whangaroa Harbour and on the Pouto Peninsula, Kaipara Harbour, but it is also present in other areas.
-It is not known to be present at any of the high value dune lakes, but is present in some wetlands.
+The worst infestations in Northland are around the Whangaroa Harbour and on the Pouto Peninsula and Kaipara Harbour, but it is also present in other areas.
+It is not known to be present at any of the high value dune lakes and is present in some wetlands.

 Sharp rush out-competes other coastal plants as it is quick to mature and produce seed, with a long-lived seed bank.
 It's seeds are also very easily dispersed by wind, water, contaminated machinery and soil movement.
 It can also spread vegetatively via it's rhizomes.
 Sharp rush is also unpleasant for animals and humans, with the spikes very sharp to the touch, hence the name 'sharp rush'.